TheHCA/advent-of-code/Solutions for 2022/Day 15 - Beacon Exclusion Zone/README.md

 \displaylines{b_1 = b_2 = 1 \\ a_1 = 1 \\ a_2 = -1}
 ```

-Yields the following simplified formula for calculating the x and y location of the intercect
+Yields the following simplified formula for calculating the x and y location of the intersect

 ```math
 \displaylines{x = \frac{c_1 - c_2}{2} \\ y = \frac{c_1 + c_2}{2}}